-The Internet can’t get enough of this 'omurice' or tornado omelette video for a Korean street food staple that uses a pair of chopsticks to create a dish of pure swirly, eggy joy.
+The Internet can’t get enough of this 'omurice' (a portmanteau word for 'omelette' and 'rice') or tornado omelette video for a Korean street food staple that uses a pair of chopsticks to create a dish of pure swirly, eggy joy.

 This is a video of a tornado omelette master doing his thing at a Korean street food stall.
 First, we’re shown how to swirl the egg mixture as it’s cooking to create that signature tornado from the omelette.
 Then we're treated to the omurice dish creation.

 What is an 'omurice' and where did it originate?